 The Government alleged that Applicant is ineligible for a clearance because he made financial decisions that indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which raise questions about his reliability, trustworthiness, and ability to protect classified information.
-The SOR identified ten debts totaling approximately \$84,000.
-Two debts, SOR allegations 1.f. and 1.j., have been paid.
-Five debts are student loans, one is a medical bill, one is for a delinquent mortgage account, and one is for a consumer debt.
-Applicant admits allegations 1.a., 1.b., 1.c., 1d., 1.e., 1.f., and 1.j , set forth in the SOR.
-He denies allegations 1.g., 1.h., and 1.i.
+The SOR identified eight delinquent debts totaling approximately \$143,960.
+The debts include a delinquent home mortgage, credit card debt, and medical bills that have either been charged off or placed for collection.
+Applicant has been working for his current employer since September 2013.